-I arrived in Amman just a few hours ago; and I have already been enormously touched by the warmth of the welcomeThe Duke of Cambridge
+I arrived in Amman just a few hours ago; and I have already been enormously touched by the warmth of the welcomeThe Prince of Wales

 Your Royal Highnesses, distinguished guests, ladies and gentleman, thank you for coming this evening to celebrate the Official Birthday of Her Majesty The Queen.